-Hey Tea 喜茶 – That Mega Popular Cheese Tea Shop Is Finally Coming To Singapore, At ION Orchard
+Hey Tea 喜茶 – Super Popular Cheese Tea Shop Coming To Singapore Early November, At ION Orchard

 Now, here’s why the coming of Hey Tea is such as big deal.